Multiple Hadoop clusters

 • Shutdown the dynamic cluster at end

 This allows you to have a minimal cluster or no cluster at all for the “design” of the project, and to spawn clusters dynamically for execution of scenarios, leading to a fully elastic resource usage approach.
-This capabilitiy is more often used for automation nodes.
+This capability is more often used for automation nodes.

 Restrictions